Placental Abruption – Symptoms, Diagnosis, Treatment And Risks

 Blood clotting disorder: As the ability of your blood to clot decreases the risk of placental abruption increases.
 On the other hand thrombophilia (an abnormally increased tendency of the blood to clot) is also found to increase the chances of placental abruption

 Unhealthy practices: Placental abruption is more common among women who smoke use narcotic drugs, drinks alcohol, during pregnancy

 What Are The Complications That Arise Due To Placental Abruption?

 effect on mother includes:

-- Hypovolemic shock: This is a condition develops after heavy loss of blood.
+Hypovolemic shock: This is a condition that develops after a heavy loss of blood.
 It is a state of decreased volume of blood plasma.
-If not enough blood is transfused this is a life threatening condition
+If not enough blood is transfused this is a life-threatening condition

 What Are The Warning Signals Of Placental Abruption?

-Mostly reported placental abruption are found to occur during last trimester of pregnancy.
+Mostly reported placental abruption is found to occur during the last trimester of pregnancy.
 The symptoms of placental abruption are: